In this learning activity you'll identify nouns referring to qualities, ideas, and emotions.

 By Joan Hoffmann

-In this interactive lesson, learners study the use of "many" and "much" with nouns that can be counted and nouns that cannot.
-They then practice using these words in a drag-and-drop exercise.
+In this interactive lesson, learners study examples of nouns that can be counted and nouns that cannot.
+They then identify whether a word is a "count" or a "noncount" noun in a practice exercise.

 Creative Commons Attribution-NonCommercial 4.0 International License.